Welcome to Spider Lake Springs Resort.

 Q. How is the Resort managed?

-A. The Resort is currently managed by park manager Brian Lamb.
+A. The Resort is managed by a park manager.
 The park manager reports to eleven volunteer Board of Directors (see list of directors and staff in Contact Us in the website menu).
-The Board is responsible for governing the Resort, establishing and overseeing annual budgets, establishment of Regulations and final enforcement if necessary.
+The Board is responsible for governing the Resort, establishing and overseeing annual budgets, establishment of Rules and Regulations and final enforcement if necessary.
 The Board is elected annually at the Annual General Meeting of shareholders held in May each year.
-The Resort has paid year-round and seasonal maintenance staff and store staff, and relies on many energetic volunteers to help run the Resort and keep costs down.
+The Resort has paid year-round and seasonal maintenance staff and relies on many energetic volunteers to help run the Resort and keep costs down.
 Owners interested in volunteering should contact the park manager.

 A. Yes.
-When you purchase your site you will receive from the seller of your lot all transfer documents.
-Once the sale is final you will receive a Welcome to Spider lake Springs Resort email from the Secretary of the Board with a copy of the Regulations document and other important information regarding the resort.
+When someone becomes a shareholder and receives a License to Occupy, they will receive a Welcome to Spider Lake Springs Resort email from the Secretary of the Board with a copy of the Rules and Regulations document and other important information regarding the resort.
 Copies of the Rules and Regulations are available on this website (see Rules and Regulations under the Documentation tab).

 Q. What is the speed limit in the resort?

-A. The speed limit is 5km/h and it is strictly enforced.
+A. The speed limit for all vehicles driven in the park is 5km/h and it is strictly enforced.
 There are many children and adults walking and on bicycles and their safety is of primary concern.

-Q. Are overnight guests allowed on my site?
+Q. Are overnight guests and guest trailers allowed on my site?

 Q. How can I purchase a site, and is there a listing of lots for sale?